 The objective for the content of Cerebral Palsy Guidance (CPG) is to provide readers with thoroughly-researched articles on cerebral palsy and birth injuries, backed by scientific sources and experts in the medical and legal field.

 CPG serves as a vast source of information and outreach for families and communities who need tips and support when caring for a child with cerebral palsy.
 The information includes, in part, daily life tips, support group details, information on financial assistance, respite care details, and education options.

 Editorial Process at CPG

-CPG staff consists of a team of professional writers and experts in the medical and legal field.
+The CPG staff consists of a team of professional writers and experts in the medical and legal fields.
 Our field experts have extensive experience and knowledge of cerebral palsy and birth injuries.
 Our writers follow professional journalistic standards in all areas.

 At CPG, we follow a rigorous editorial process.
 All content is verified before a content editor runs a final check for article flow, grammatical accuracy, and readability.

-Our professional writers have extensive experience in curating fact-based articles based on in-depth research of up-to-date medical data and information.
-We report only from data and information backed by professional medical reports, authentic scientific research, medical journals, health professionals and trustworthy news outlets.
+Our professional writers have extensive experience curating fact-based articles based on in-depth research of up-to-date medical data and information.
+We report only from data and information backed by professional medical reports, authentic scientific research, medical journals, health professionals, and trustworthy news outlets.

 Common medical publications, organizations, and reports that CPG utilizes, in part, include: